ohpyupi/study.security-plus/drp-and-business-continuity.md

 * RAID 5+1
   * A mirrored RAID 5 array

+### BCP (Business Continuity Plan)
+* Identifies critical systems and components that need to be safe and protected

 ### Backup strategies
 * Differential backups
   * Archive data that has changed the last full backup